 Using these principles has certainly helped facilitate buffer use.
 This is also a classic case of where the support scientist should encourage cautious introduction; first try it in training; if happy, then graduate to low key competition; and then if still happy then an important competition.
 However, for a long time buffer use remained a bit of a lottery in the absence of some good data about what was going on inside.
 Blood gas analysis has been around a while, but I would say the advent of the iSTAT (I don’t think Steve Jobs can take credit for this gadget!) blood gas analyser helped us make the step change in testing whether a supplementation plan worked or not.
 For an athlete to undertake a ‘trial’ is rare, undertaking it in a lab and requiring more than your fair share of bodily fluids also hampers stifles opportunity.
 The iSTAT broke this cycle for buffer supplementation.
 It is handheld and so very practical for use in the field, particularly at training camps where there is a captive audience and where close monitoring of the supplementation regimen can occur.
 It is not perfect, don’t get me wrong, requiring quite large capillary sample, expensive cartridges that need refrigerating and it can be quite unpredictable.
 However, the iSTAT has allowed us to unveil the individual baseline sodium bicarbonate levels, the change in response to supplementation and then the refinement with protocol adjustments.
 Tweaking the timings, increasing the number of portions, can all help reduce the gastro-disturbance rate and more importantly increase the delta sodium bicarbonate with supplementation.

-One other word of warning… I think (and mainly the reason I ranked this lower than it could have been) that for some athletes there is some interference with the neural feedback during exercise performance.
+One other word of warning (one that you won’t hear taught in sports science courses, because this observation only comes from applied experience)… I think (and mainly the reason I ranked this lower than it could have been) that for some athletes there is some interference with the neural feedback during exercise performance.
 A number of athletes have reported “my legs (or other limbs) felt flat”, “I was unable to ‘kick’”.
 As a consequence, some top athletes have stopped using it as they have got to the higher echelons of their field.

 Nevertheless, with suitable trialing and testing, adjustment of protocol and ingestion routine, there is a (one more time for good luck) 1-2% improvement in performance for events from 1 to 9 minutes, that is as simple a notion as taking an indigestion antacid, and this is why ‘buffers’ ranks in my top 10 of applications of sports physiology.